 8. Maintain open communication with employees and customers

 As the leader of your business, it’s important to be transparent and open with your employees and customers.
 Food service workers are some of the most impacted in the face of the coronavirus crisis.

 Update your employees on changes to your business that could affect their safety and wages.
 Share any changes in service with your customers online and with posted signs at your restaurant.
 Social media can be a valuable tool to communicate with your customers, as well.

 We understand that running your restaurant in these uncertain times can present significant challenges and confusion.
 As you deal with the uncertainty of the coronavirus crisis, we are standing by to assist with any insurance-related questions you may have.

-Visit our dedicated webpage for restaurant business insurance to learn more about the coverages that can protect your business.
+Visit our dedicated webpage for restaurant business insurance to learn more about the coverages that can protect your business and the cost associated with them.
 We are 100% committed to supporting your needs during this difficult time.